Census Dots

 Multiracial

-Of the 672 places in Virginia, New River is the 564th most populous.
+New River is ranked the 552nd most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New River was ranked the 564th most populous place in the 2020 Census.

 New River's White Population